Valdegg/spjallchat/Plan and documentation/FEATURES.md

 ## Messaging
 	•	✅ Real-time message delivery using WebSockets.
 	•	✅ Messages are plain text.
+	•	✅ URLs in messages are automatically detected and made clickable.
 	•	✅ Message history is persisted server-side.
 	•	✅ Message history is available on reload or reconnect.
 	•	✅ Messages are immutable once sent.
+	•	✅ System messages for user online/offline events.
+	•	✅ Visual grouping of consecutive messages from the same user.
+	•	✅ Time dividers for long pauses between messages.

 ---